catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

       0 LVM physical volume whole disks
       1 LVM physical volume

-All that remains to be done now is add a filesystem to the LVM volume and create a mount point and a mount point entry in /etc/fstab and test that the volume mounts correctly.
+All that remains to be done now is to add a filesystem to the LVM volume and create a mount point and a mount point entry in /etc/fstab and test that the volume mounts correctly.